nkjaiswa2022/nl2sql-databricks-adk-agent/README.md

-# nl2sql-databricks-adk-agent
-nl2sql-databricks-adk-agent
-# ADK Agent MCP Server
+# NL2SQL Databricks ADK Agent

-This project demonstrates an Agent Development Kit (ADK) agent that interacts with a local SQLite database.
-The interaction is facilitated by a Model Context Protocol (MCP) server that exposes tools to query and modify the database.
+This project demonstrates an Agent Development Kit (ADK) agent that interacts with a Databricks.
+The interaction is facilitated by a Model Context Protocol (MCP) server that exposes tools to query databricks using natural language queries.

 ## Project Structure

 ```
-adk-mcp/
-├── local_mcp/
+adk-agent/
-│   ├── agent.py             # The ADK agent for the local SQLite DB
+├── agent.py     # The ADK agent for the databricks
-│   ├── server.py            # The MCP server exposing database tools
+├── server.py    # The MCP server exposing databricks query tools
-│   ├── create_db.py         # Script to initialize the SQLite database
-│   ├── database.db          # The SQLite database file
-│   └── __init__.py
-├── remote_mcp_agent/        # Example agent for connecting to a remote MCP server
-│   ├── agent.py             # The ADK agent configured for a remote MCP
-│   └── __init__.py
+├── __init__.py
-├── .env                   # For GOOGLE_API_KEY (ensure it's in .gitignore if repo is public)
+├── .env                   # For Google PROJECT and Location
 ├── requirements.txt       # Python dependencies
-└── readme.md              # This file
+└── readme.md              # Instructions file
 ```

 ## Setup Instructions

 ### 1. Prerequisites
-- Python 3.8 or newer
+- Python 3.11 or newer
 - Access to a terminal or command prompt

 ### 2. Create and Activate Virtual Environment